-For new work, the Group's well established 'bid no bid' and tendering processes have been strengthened in light of current market conditions to ensure the Group is highly selective in winning work at margins commensurate with the risk.
-This includes short windows being applied to our pricing to reflect these inflationary times, incorporating inflationary provisions into our contracts and ensuring advanced purchasing is undertaken once a job is secured.
+Whilst inflation has eased during the period, we continue to carefully manage cost inflation including offering short windows on our pricing, incorporating inflationary provisions into our contracts and ensuring advanced purchasing is undertaken once a job is secured.
 A significant proportion of the Group's sales are protected against inflationary pressures by contractual provisions or through advance purchases on secured jobs.
-The Group is not willing to accept the risk of taking on work where the impacts of inflation cannot be acceptably managed.
+The Group will only take on work where the impacts of inflation can be acceptably managed.